-*Director of Illini Region IPA, IPA Coach/Mentor, Professional Development/ Administrator Academy Speaker and provider, Treasurer/Vice President Illinois Association of Title Directors, President of Board for Vermilion County Big Brothers Big Sisters, Board Member of Crosspoint Human Services, and served on other committees.
+Director of Illini Region IPA, IPA Coach/Mentor, Professional Development/ Administrator Academy Speaker and provider, Treasurer/Vice President Illinois Association of Title Directors, President of Board for Vermilion County Big Brothers Big Sisters, Board Member of Crosspoint Human Services, and served on other committees.
 In addition, I would step in to help when my bosses were unable to be present.

-During my time, I have had many opportunities to be involved in many committees, activities, and life-changing events.
-I am blessed with all of the experiences as each provided lessons to move me forward in my passion to help others.
+> During my time, I have had many opportunities to be involved in many committees, activities, and life-changing events.
+I am blessed with all of the experiences, as each provided lessons to move me forward in my passion for helping others.

-I continue to strive to learn daily.
-I attend trainings and events to expand my knowledge.
+> I continue to strive to learn daily.
+I attend training and events to expand my knowledge.
 Reading is a daily activity, as well as checking on several social media platforms of those I follow.
 Asking questions, watching TedTalks, and listening to Podcasts help you to discover more each day!